-Moving home isn’t often something done on a whim.
-You’ve probably picked a date weeks – if not months – in advance, and as such, are at the mercy of whatever weather the day holds.
+Moving home isn’t often something done on a whim, you’ve probably picked a date weeks – if not months – in advance, and as such, your at the mercy of whatever weather.

-If the weather forecast is suggesting you’re due to draw the short straw, you’ll want to take a few extra precautions to ensure a smoother (and drier) move.
+If the weather forecast is suggesting you’re due to draw the short straw than you’ll want to take a few extra precautions are taken.

 1. Keep checking the weather forecast

 If there’s one thing that can change faster than the weather itself, it’s the forecast.
 If sunny skies were predicted a week prior to moving, check again – you might find the forecast has changed as the day draws nearer.

 The closer the date gets, the more you can start to trust the times and quantities of rain meteorologists are predicting.

 Large bin bags are a godsend if it’s raining on moving day.
 With minimal prep and cost, you can waterproof just about anything.

 3. Wrap absolutely everything